business loans background image

 Collateral for a business loan

 Collateral is an asset you pledge as security for the loan.
-If you default, the lender can obtain a court order and repossess the asset to recover what is owed.
+If you default, the lender can take legal steps to recover what is owed, which may include repossessing and selling the asset.

 Collateral can include: